-The developer tested all TOE Security Functions either on real cards or with emulator tests.
+The developer tested all TOE Security Functionalities either on real cards or with emulator tests.
 For all commands and functionality tests, test cases are specified in order to demonstrate its expected behavior including error cases.
 Hereby a representative sample including all boundary values of the parameter set, e.g. all command APDUs with valid and invalid inputs were tested and all functions were tested with valid and invalid inputs.
 Repetition of developer tests were performed during the independent evaluator tests.

-Since many Security Functions can be tested by TR-03110 APDU command sequences, the evaluators performed these tests with real cards.
+Since many Security Functionalities can be tested by TR-03110 APDU command sequences, the evaluators performed these tests with real cards.
 This is considered to be a reasonable approach because the developer tests include a full coverage of all security functionality.
-Furthermore penetration tests were chosen by the evaluators for those Security Functions where internal secrets of the card could maybe be modified or observed during testing.
+Furthermore penetration tests were chosen by the evaluators for those Security Functionalities where internal secrets of the card could maybe be modified or observed during testing.
 During their independent testing, the evaluators covered:

-- testing APDU commands related to Access Control, - testing APDU commands related to Identification and Authentication, - testing APDU commands related to the Generation of a Key Pair, - testing APDU commands related to the Secure Messaging Channel, - testing APDU commands related to the Creation of Digital Signatures, - penetration testing to verify the reliability of the TOE, - source code analysis performed by the evaluators, - testing the commands which are used to execute the PACE protocol, - side channel analysis for SHA, AES and ECC (including ECC key generation), - fault injection attacks (laser attacks), - testing APDU commands for the initialisation, personalisation and usage phase, - testing APDU commands for the commands using cryptographic mechanisms.
+- testing APDU commands related to Access Control, - testing APDU commands related to Identification and Authentication, - testing APDU commands related to the Secure Messaging Channel, - penetration testing to verify the reliability of the TOE, - source code analysis performed by the evaluators, - testing the commands which are used to execute the BAC protocol, - side channel analysis for DES, SHA and AES, - fault injection attacks (laser attacks), - testing APDU commands for the initialisation, personalisation and usage phase, - testing APDU commands for the commands using cryptographic mechanisms.

-The evaluators have tested the TOE systematically against high attack potential during their penetration testing.
+The evaluators have tested the TOE systematically against enhanced basic attack potential during their penetration testing.